Deputy College Principal

 Senior School Principal

-Neil Baillie is the Assistant Principal for the Senior School at Hazel Glen College.
+Neil Baillie is the Campus Principal for the Senior School at Hazel Glen College.
 He has a wide ranging experience of Secondary and Senior School teaching at schools in both London and Melbourne.

 Neil developed a strong background in student wellbeing whilst leading student cohorts in both the UK and Melbourne, working with students from a wide range of backgrounds and with a variety of abilities.
 He has since developed a high level of curriculum and assessment expertise whilst leading a large teaching staff in these areas at a successful northern Melbourne school.
 He has a particular interest in curriculum design and assessment, and is looking forward to implementing contemporary practices with the Senior School students and staff at Hazel Glen College.
 He is excited about the many opportunities that Hazel Glen College will provide to its students and the local community.